AdobeDocs/experience-platform.en/help/ingestion/quality/error-diagnostics.md

 ### Unparsable rows {#unparsable}

-If the batch you ingested has unparsable rows, you can use the following endpoint to view a list of files that contain errors.
+If the batch you ingested has unparsable rows, you can use the following request to view a list of files that contain errors.

 **API format**